Abolitionism: American abolitionist constitutionalism

 Abolitionist constitutionalism is a line of thinking which invokes the historical view of the Constitution of the United States as an abolitionist document.
 It calls for an appeal to constitutionalism and progressive constitutionalism.
 This vision is interdisciplinary and finds its roots in the anti-slavery movement in the United States of America and is largely based on the tenet that current state institutions, particularly the carceral system, is rooted in the transatlantic slave trade.
 Some constitutional abolitionists critique the claim that the Constitution was pro-slavery.

 Radical abolitionist constitutionalism calls for the idea of dignity and the use of jurisprudence to address social inequalities.

 Whereas the original U.S. Constitution was pro-slavery, the Reconstruction Amendments can be seen as a compromise for freedom, without allowing for the full abolition.
-Criminal punishment was a major way that Southern states maintained the exploitation of black labour and effectively nullified the Reconstruction Amendments.
+Criminal punishment was a major way that Southern states maintained the exploitation of black labor and effectively nullified the Reconstruction Amendments.
 This was done namely through Black Codes, harsh vagrancy laws, apprenticeship laws and extreme punishment for black people.
 The Reconstruction Amendments in their aim to promote citizenship and emancipation are believed by these thinkers to still be guiding principles in the fight for freedom and abolition.

 There are suggestions that a broad reading of the Thirteenth Amendment can convey an abolitionist vision of the freedom advocated for by black people in the public sphere beyond emancipation.

 Section one of the Fourteenth Amendment was used by many abolitionist lawyers and activists throughout the North to advance the case against slavery.

 Proponents of abolitionist constitutionalism believe the Thirteenth and Fourteenth Amendments can be used today to extend the abolitionist logics to the various current barriers to injustices that are faced by marginalized peoples.

 Just like abolitionism more generally, abolitionist constitutionalism seeks to provide a vision which will lead to the abolition of many different neoliberal state institutions, such as the prison industrial complex, the wage system, and policing.
 This is tied to a belief that white supremacy is woven into the fabric of legal state institutions.

 Radical abolitionists are often marginalized.
 There is a belief that constitutionalism as a main tenet of radical abolitionism can change and appeal to the popular opinion more.
 Historically, slavery abolitionists have had to use the public meaning of Constitutional terms in order in their fight against slavery.
 Constitutional abolitionists are generally in favour of incremental changes that follow the principles of the Reconstructive Amendments.

 There are debates among abolitionists, where some claim that the Constitution ought not to be treated as an abolitionist text, as it is rather used as a legal tool by the state to deny freedoms to marginalized communities; and that contemporary abolitionist work cannot be done by relying on the constitutional texts.
 Some argue that the narrative and scholarly literature around Reconstruction Amendments is not coherent regarding their original aims.